aditya25bce10707-lab/Digital-Literacy/TASK-3 (platforms)/reflection.md

 digital literacy knowledge among first-year students.

 ### Questions included:
-1. What is digital literacy?
+1. What does "digital literacy" mean?
+(MCQ)
+2. Which of the following is a safe internet practice?
+(MCQ)
+3. Name one platform used for professional networking by students and working professionals.
 (Short answer)
-2. Password Security Which of the following is considered the most secure method for managing multiple complex passwords?
+4. What should you do if you receive a suspicious link via WhatsApp?
 (MCQ)
-3. List two characteristics of a strong password.
-(Short answere)
-4. Source Verification: Which of the following are reliable ways to verify the credibility of an online news article?
-(Select all that apply)  (MCQ)
-5. Digital Footprint: Which of the following best describes your "digital footprint"?
-(MCQ)
+5. What is the National Cyber Crime Helpline number in India?
+(Short answer)

 The form is linked to a Google Sheet that automatically collects responses, which is also screenshotted in this folder.